 - A technology-based comprehensive teacher-requirement planning forecasting exercise to be conducted by each State.

-- Improving Service Environment through better infrastructure at schools
+- Further, improving Service Environment through better infrastructure at schools

-- Teachers to have more autonomy in choosing aspects of pedagogy in classroom teaching
+- In Addition, teachers will have more autonomy in choosing aspects of pedagogy in classroom teaching

 - Merit based tenure track system

-- Necessary facilities for the initial professional preparation of the educators and their Continuous Professional Development (CPD)
+- In addition it has necessary facilities for the initial professional preparation of the educators and their Continuous Professional Development (CPD)

 What does this policy have for SCHOOLS?